oSoc20/ArTIFFact-Control/README.md

 	> npm run start-dev

 ## Deployment information
-At the moment, a Windows version of the application is deployed automatically using Github Actions.
-The deployed version can be found [here](https://github.com/oSoc20/ArTIFFact-Control/releases).
+At the moment, a Windows version of the application is deployed using Github Actions.
+The deployed versions can be found [here](https://github.com/oSoc20/ArTIFFact-Control/releases).
+In order to create a new release, follow the next steps:
+1. Update the version number of the project in the `package.json` file (ex.
+1.2.3)
+2. Commit that change (`git commit -am v1.2.3`)
+3. Tag your commit (`git tag v1.2.3`).
+Make sure the tag name's format is `v*.*.*`.
+The workflow will use this tag to detect when to create a release.
+4. Push your changes to github (`git push && git push --tags`)

 ## The Future
 ArTIFFact Control is not completed yet: there are still some parts that need to be added/tweaked.
 Below there are some items listed we think of right now